prnessy23/Employee-Tracker/README.md

 ##### Usage
 The application will allow users to add, view and edit employees and their respective roles, departments and managers.

-View a walk-through video of the application here
+View a walk-through video of the application here; [Screencastify](https://drive.google.com/file/d/16Pz0-gOZsxhGv3QkDm8JDmwNVthALDtI/view)

 ____
 ##### License